LSeu-Open/AIEnhancedWork/README.md

 | [Picasso](https://www.nvidia.com/en-us/gpu-cloud/picasso/) | An AI-powered platform for generating images and animations, developed by NVIDIA. | Proprietary | Paid |
 | [Removebg](https://www.remove.bg/) | An online tool that allows users to automatically remove backgrounds from images.                  | Proprietary | Freemium    |
 | [Stable diffusion](https://stability.ai/stable-image) | An open-source AI model for generating images from textual descriptions using diffusion-based generative models. | Open | Free |

-> [!TIP]
-> **Take control of your data and models** - With **Fooocus** you can generate locally, see our [Local Image Generation with Fooocus: A Comprehensive Tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/local-image-generation-with-fooocus.md).

 ### Image Editing